bendo/bendo.github.io/about.rst

 In a spare time, when I find one, I like to play with haskell or IoT... to creates some robots and useless stuff. ☺

-I enjoy outdoor activities such as hiking, mount biking and climbing.
+I enjoy outdoor activities such as hiking, mountain biking and climbing.